jina-ai/finetuner/docs/index.md

 ## Quick start

 1. Make sure that you have Python 3.7+ installed on Linux/MacOS.
 You have one of Pytorch, Keras or PaddlePaddle installed.
-2. Install Finetuner
    ```bash
    pip install finetuner
    ```
-3. In this example, we want to tune the 32-dim embedding vectors from a 2-layer MLP on the Fashion-MNIST data.
+2. In this example, we want to tune the 32-dim embedding vectors from a 2-layer MLP on the Fashion-MNIST data.
 Let's write a model with any of the following framework:
    ````{tab} PyTorch

    ```python